 Hugh Glass – 1783 – 1833

-Hugh Glass was a man of various trades in colonial America during the 18th century, he was a hunter, fur trapper, trader and most an experienced explorer.
+Hugh Glass was a man of various trades in colonial America during the 18th century, he was a hunter, fur trapper, trader, and most of all an experienced explorer.

-He had many close calls during his days and got into various survival situations, but he is most well known for his encounter with a bear, and the follow days where he amazing didn’t die.
+He had many close calls during his days and got into various survival situations, but he is most well known for his encounter with a bear, and the following days where he amazingly didn’t die.

 Glass himself was shot in the leg during the fight and numerous members of their party were killed, but they eventually fought off the tribe who retreated into the forest while the expedition made it to their boat on the river.
 Glass wrote a letter to the parents of one of his friends who died in the fighting.